haumont/cmvc-vscode/README.md

 ## Configuration

-The extension stores configuration values in the workspace settings under the `cmvc` namespace:
+The extension stores configuration values in the workspace session state:

-- `cmvc.family`: The Family value
+- **Family**: The Family value for CMVC operations
-- `cmvc.release`: The Release value
+- **Release**: The Release value for CMVC operations
-- `cmvc.defect`: The Defect value
+- **Defect**: The Defect value for CMVC operations

+### Session-Based Storage

+Configuration values are automatically saved and restored for each workspace:
+- ✅ **Remembered**: Values persist when reopening the same folder
+- ✅ **Workspace-Specific**: Each folder maintains its own configuration
+- ✅ **Temporary**: Values are not remembered when no folder is open
+- ✅ **Clean**: Values are cleared when the workspace is closed

 ## Packaging